Canada's Trudeau keeps the wheel but prepares for left turn

 He had already been wrestling with fallout from accusations he pressured former Justice Minister Jody Wilson-Raybould to help shield engineering firm SNC-Lavalin Group Inc <SNC.TO> from corruption charges.
 In August, a top watchdog said he had breached ethics rules.

-(Additional reporting by Nia Williams in Calgary; Writing by Paul Simao; Editing by David Gregorio)
+(Reporting by David Ljunggren; Additional reporting by Nia Williams in Calgary and Allison Martell, Moira Warburton, Fergal Smith in Toronto and Arathy S Nair, Shradha Singh and Tanvi Mehta in Bengaluru; Writing by Paul Simao; Editing by David Gregorio and Peter Cooney)